 Fort Shirley

-Cabrits National Park and viewpoints
+Cabrits National Park and Viewpoints

 Ruins of the Officer’s Quarters

-More atmospheric ruins can be found in the valley between the two hills.
-The walls of the former Commandant’s quarters and officer’s quarters are overgrown by gnarly trees and a fun place to explore.
-Considering that they’ve been abandoned since the 1850s, they’re still surprisingly well preserved.
+Considering that they’ve been abandoned since the 1850s, we thought they were still surprisingly well-preserved.
 Another nice viewpoint that doesn’t require you to climb one of the hills can be found slightly to the northeast of the Officer’s Quarters.

-Entrance to the Fort and National Park is also included in the Ecotourism site pass (see info in the Indian River section).
+Entrance to the Fort and National Park is also included in the Ecotourism Site Pass (see info in the Indian River section).

-Other sights in Portsmouth
+Other Sights in Portsmouth

 Map of Portsmouth